kchalkowski/ASF_optimal_radius/Readme.md

 4. If needed, change parameters in SetParameters.R

 ## Recent Updates
+**October 9, 2024:**
+Incorporated new movement function, Movement_Fast_RSFavail.cpp (parm setting mv_pref=3 to use), which allows for flexibility in RSF preferences according to availability.
+Requires matrix of RSF probabilities with different combinations, with corresponding dummy coded RSF availability matrix.

 **September 18, 2024:**
 Added options to initialize (neutral landscape model) heterogeneous landscape, initialize population according to RSF probabilities assigned to landscape, and allow for RSF-driven movement preference.
 Made movement function more general to allow for different movement preference types (distance-only, abundance-avoidant, and rsf land class preference).